RTradeLtd/Temporal/README.md

     Soon after release, support for Private IPFS networks will be integrated into Temporal, allowing you to get the same benefits of the public IPFS network, but with the data security and privacy that comes with running a private network.
 This is extremely useful to financial institutions, data archivers, and other industries to whom data security and privacy is one of the primary concerns when integrating with any new technology

+IPNS (20% Complete):

+    IPNS allows for publishing of human readable names, and immutable links to changing content.
+IPNS integration is an optional feature with each upload to IPFS, and will allow for creation of dnslink records on our domain.
+Note that for the hosted API, IPNS usage will incur additional charges

 TUS (Rhttps://tus.io/) Resumable Upload Protocol (5% complete):

     TUS is a protocol allowing for file uploads through our system to be paused, and resumed at will, without reuploading data that was already transferred.
 When complete this will be overlayed ontop of all files uploaded through Temporal, so that should the upload process be interrupted for any reason, you can resume it later without losing any progress.